 Bristol Myers Squibb has a long legacy of innovation.
 Throughout the company’s history, scientific breakthroughs have fundamentally changed research and treatment approaches, providing the potential to transform the lives of patients with high unmet needs.

-Bristol Myers Squibb’s pioneering research with tyrosine kinase 2 (TYK2, pronounced ‘tick 2’) is changing how scientists tackle the challenge of immune-mediated diseases.
-TYK2 is a naturally occurring enzyme in the body that has been shown to play a role in several immune-mediated diseases, such as psoriasis, psoriatic arthritis and lupus.
+Bristol Myers Squibb’s pioneering research with tyrosine kinase 2 (TYK2, pronounced “tick 2”) is changing how scientists tackle the challenge of immune-mediated diseases.
+TYK2 is a naturally occurring enzyme in the body that has been shown to play a role in several immune-mediated diseases, such as psoriasis, psoriatic arthritis, lupus and Sjögren’s disease, as well as neuroinflammatory disorders.
 TYK2 facilitates the signaling of key inflammatory cytokines involved in the development of these conditions.

 While the TYK2 enzyme was identified in 1990, for decades scientists were unsuccessful in achieving selective TYK2 inhibition.
 In other words, scientists were not able to identify properties of TYK2 that would reliably bond with a drug and allow the TYK2 enzyme to be modulated or “turned off.”